samers2002/Apple-Stock-Repository-/Data/Python README.md

 # Data
 This folder contains the two Python files that help understand how to use Python and provides instructional modules for users for things such as editing, framing, and filtering data.
+These files go step by step on how to import a csv which is a type of file that has data.
+The Python files go over multiple useful things to data such as importing, filtering, sorting, and merging.
+While these might be complex to understand, the Python files allow you to try these codes yourself and see if it works.
+Trial and error is a method used in these files to help you grasp the information.
+These files were provided by the [Research Hub](https://library.unc.edu/hub/).